zcsys/Experiment137/readme.md

 			 first hidden layer has 4x expansion from the input layer, and the second hidden layer goes back to 1x, finally transformed into the output layer with tanh
+* nn2b: Same with nn2, except the second hidden layer is 2x the size of the output layer, making it more suitable for networks with higher output dimensions
 * Monads controlled by an nn2
 	* Monad6105: Monad with 12 input, 5 output, 4 memory (both input & output),
 							 and 80 hidden neurons, governed by 2281 parameters